citp/privacy-policy-historical/a/ar/arr/arrangementfinders.com.md

-If you're a registered user of establishedmen.com, please note that your profile will also be available on, and visible to users of, arrangementfinders.com and datebrokecollegegirls.com.
+If you’re a registered user of establishedmen.com, please note that your profile will also be available on, and visible to users of, arrangementfinders.com.

-If you're a registered user of cougarlife.com, please note that your profile will also be available on, and visible to users of, datemrsrobinson.com

 We also use aggregate, de-identified and/or non-personally identifying information, which does not personally identify.
 For example, we may collect and analyze aggregated, de-identified, statistical information to help improve operation of the Services and manage user activity across the Platform.